Akshaj000/Akshaj000/README.md

 # Hi there, I'm Akshaj! 👋

 I am a third-year B.Tech student with a passion for learning and exploring solutions.
-Currently, I work part-time as a software developer at Traboda CyberLabs, contributing to cybersecurity-related products.
+Currently, I'm learning about LLMs and figuring out how to use it in real-life applications.
 I enjoy traveling and connecting with nature, which fuels my creativity.

 ## GitHub Stats